montescene/demo/README.md

 ```python
 python demo.py --shapenet_dir $SHAPENET_DIR --scene <sceneID>
 ```
-Note that we provide MCSS results on only 126 validation scenes whose scene IDs end with '_00'.
-Further, our method considers 4 main categories of objects, namely, chair, table, sofa and bed.
+Note that we provide MCSS results on only 126 and 64 validation scenes for evaluating objects and room layouts respectively (this is based on Scan2CAD and SceneCAD scenes whose scene IDs end with '_00').
+Further, our method considers 4 main categories of objects,
+namely: chair, table, sofa and bed.
 Please read the paper for more details.
 <p align="center">
  <img width="720" src="assets/vis.png">
 </p>